 Green manuring alone with traditional varieties (T₂) provided a modest yield improvement of 14.1%, primarily by enhancing soil structure and nutrient availability through organic matter addition.
 The decomposition of Sesbania biomass released essential nutrients and improved soil physical properties, creating a more favorable root environment (Zhang et al., 2025).
 The salt-tolerant variety alone (T₃) provided a more substantial 22.0% yield increase, demonstrating the critical role of genetic solutions in overcoming salinity stress.
 'Luna Suvarna' likely possesses physiological mechanisms for osmotic adjustment and ion exclusion that enabled better performance under saline conditions.

-The combination of green manuring and the salt-tolerant variety (T₄) resulted in a 26.6% yield improvement, indicating additive benefits where improved soil health complemented the genetic advantages of the salt-tolerant variety.
+The combination of green manuring and the salt-tolerant variety (T₄) resulted 26.6% yield improvement, indicating additive benefits where improved soil health complemented the genetic advantages of the salt-tolerant variety.
 However, the full integrated package (T₅) showed the highest yield enhancement of 42.6% over traditional practice.
 This superior performance can be attributed to the synergistic interplay where improved soil health from green manuring and deep ploughing created a better root environment, allowing the salt-tolerant variety to express its full genetic potential, which was further supported by supplemental irrigation during critical dry spells (Bouman, 2007).
 The supplemental irrigation in T₅ not only alleviated drought stress but also facilitated the leaching of salts away from the root zone, creating optimal growing conditions.
 All treatments showed statistically significant differences (p<0.05) from the control (T₁), confirming that the treatment effects are real and not due to random chance.

 3.2 Economic Analysis